JerMakesStuff/Dusk/README.md

 ## How to use

 - Clone dusk or download it as a zip
-- You can alos add it as a submodule to your project
+- You can also add it as a submodule to your project

 ## Minimal Example